RolandChristensen/developer-journal/_posts/2023-09-28-cypress-beginner-tutorial-part-one.md

 ***Notes on this tutorial (Any tutorial really)***
 It should be noted that all tutorials quickly become error-prone as new versions of software are introduced.
-I will attempt to keep this up-to-date, but if the versions are not as indicated, I cannot guarantee results and you will need to follow along with another source.
+I will attempt to keep this up-to-date, but if the versions are not as indicated problems may exist.
-I am following the guides on docs.cypress.io and they are out-of-date as I write this and I need to use some analytical thinking and a search engine to resolve the discrepancies.
+I am following the guides on docs.cypress.io and they are out-of-date as I write this.
+As always, I follow along and use analytical thinking and a search engine to resolve the discrepancies.

 # Initial Setup for Tests